cincplug/motion-workshop/README.md

 ### `carouselItems`

-Some data for the carousel is already setup for you.
+Data for the carousel is already setup for you.
 Please feel free to make this your own in [`src/data/carouselItems.json`](src/data/carouselItems.json)

 ### `Carousel`
 You can find all of the code for the `Carousel` in [`src/components/Carousel/Carousel.js`](src/components/Carousel/Carousel.js).
 As you can see, in `CarouselItem` (located in the same file) you can configure the animations using the `getAnimationConfiguration` utility.